rameshrajamani/SmartBot/README.md

 **Windows users:** Launch SmartBot by clicking on **SmartBot.exe** or running the **run.bat** script.
 **Linux users:** Use the **run.sh** script to start SmartBot.

 That’s it!
-You can now converse with different AI models by updating the model configuration in the **config.properties** file.
+You can now converse with different AI models by updating the configuration in the **config.properties** file.

 **System Configuration**

-This is tested in the CPU so you dont need to spend for GPU.
-And the SmartBot is developed and tested under the below configurations
+This is tested in the CPU so you don't need to spend for GPU.
+The SmartBot is developed and tested under the below configurations

-Processor : 12th Gen Intel(R) Core(TM) i5-1240P   1.70 GHz
+**Processor** : 12th Gen Intel(R) Core(TM) i5-1240P   1.70 GHz
 RAM - 16 GB
 64 Bit and 32 Bit OS